zachdrone/rust-data-systems-lab/README.md

 #### `basic_pipeline.rs`

-A toy numeric pipeline to show the structure:
+A numeric pipeline to show the structure:

 - multiple producers send ranges of `u32` into a channel
 - a transformer task squares each value and forwards `u64`s downstream
 - a sink task prints the results

 It uses `tokio::sync::mpsc` and `join_all` to fan out producers, run a single transformer, and drain everything in a sink.
-There’s also a small `add` helper with a unit test, just to keep something trivial under test.

 ---